3 Buy and Hold Stocks for 2020

 Congratulations, you’re about to discover three companies to watch that could be huge winners in the years ahead… regardless of which direction the market takes.

-So let me be clear: the purpose of this report is not to predict where the wider market is headed.
+Let me be clear: the purpose of this report is not to predict where the wider market is heading.

-This report aims to identify three buy and hold stocks with the potential to be winners, regardless of whether the market shoots up, down or sideways.
+That’s why this report aims to identify three buy and hold stocks which have the potential to be winners in the long term, regardless of whether the market shoots up, down or sideways in the short term.

 To do that with any degree of accuracy, I believe there’s only one option.

-Find a huge – age old – industry undergoing a fundamental step-change.
+Find a huge industry undergoing a fundamental step-change.

 Right now, no sector fits the bill better than the $2.2 trillion energy market.